 Before long, she had amassed the largest private collection of Van Gogh paintings in the world and many other priceless pieces by the likes of Renoir, Monet, Israels and Picasso.
 The collection grew rapidly into a treasure trove of 11,500 art pieces, most of which were kept at the family’s country estate in the forests of the Hoge Veluwe, in the east of the Netherlands, and the Wm.
 H. Müller & Co. headquarters in The Hague.

 The Kröller-Müller Museum

 When the recession struck in the early 1930’s, the family presented the art collection to the Dutch state to keep it intact on the condition that a museum be built to house it.
 A museum was built in the forests of the Hoge Veluwe near the family’s St. Hubert Hunting Lodge.
 In 1938, the Kröller-Müller Museum opened its doors to the public.

-Today, the Kröller-Müller museum is a true treasure trove for art lovers from around the world.
+Today, the Kröller-Müller Museum is a true treasure trove for art lovers from around the world.
 It is a surreal experience to stop and stare at some of the world’s most famous paintings at such close proximity.
+Visiting the museum is one of my recommended day trips from Amsterdam.
 Please scroll down to view a photo essay of some of the most stunning pieces in this museum:

 The Sculpture Garden

 The museum’s unique location, deep in the woods of the Hoge Veluwe, inspired the opening of a Sculpture Garden in 1961, exhibiting works by amongst others Rodin, Moore and Hepworth.